rapid7/insightconnect-workflows/workflows/Block_Host_with_Cisco_ASA_Firewall_from_Slack/help.md

 # Description

 This workflow blocks or unblocks a IPv4 and IPv6 addresses with Cisco ASA via Slack command and reports information back to Slack.
-The workflow works by adding and removing address objects from a network group in your Cisco ASA Firewall.
-Before using this workflow, you will need to setup a policy on your firewall that blocks IPs from hosts listed in group, such a deny-all.
+The workflow works by adding and removing address objects from an existing network group tied to a Deny firewall policy in your Cisco ASA Firewall.
+When an address is added to the group, it's blocked; when an address is removed from a group, it's unblocked.
+These are best practices for automating the blocking of hosts.

 # Key Features